tppope/laravel-web-app-nitra-district-cities/README.md

 ## About Project

-A project in which we obtain information about cities in the Nitra district by parsing data from https://www.e-obce.sk/kraj/NR.html.
-We use import:data and import:geocode commands using redis queue workers.
-We then display a simple homepage using blade templates, scss, bootstrap and the vite build tool.
-We also display information about specific cities that we obtained by parsing.
+A project in which we obtain information about cities in the Nitra district by parsing data from https://www.e-obce.sk/kraj/NR.html and geocode their location using Google Geocoding API.
+We use import:data and import:geocode artisan commands using redis queue workers.
+We then display a simple homepage using blade components, scss, bootstrap and the vite build tool.
+We also responsively show information about specific cities that we obtained by parsing.
 Localization is in English and Slovak language.
+It is checked by session in our own middleware.
+Autocomplete for searching cities is developed using livewire.
+We use own bindings in to the service container to perform dependency injection in the whole project for better testability.
+Our BladeServiceProvider register new directory path for layout anonymous components for better blade files organization.